New law puts Wyoming at forefront of abortion pill bans

 But before a law signed Friday by Wyoming Republican Gov. Mark Gordon, no state specifically banned abortion pills.
 The law passed alongside a new abortion ban that seeks to sidestep issues with an earlier state ban that’s been held up in court.

-With two new abortion laws, the Wyoming Legislature was “kind of trying to cover all its bases” to prohibit abortions, said Elizabeth Nash with the Guttmacher Institute.
+With these two new abortion laws, the Wyoming Legislature is “kind of trying to cover all its bases” to prohibit abortions, said Elizabeth Nash with the Guttmacher Institute.

 Gordon allowed the new broad abortion ban to take effect Sunday without his signature.
 Whether the abortion pill ban he signed takes effect July 1 as planned remains to be seen.
 It could be delayed in the courts if an abortion provider in the state sues over it.
 Meanwhile, a federal judge in Texas is considering a case with implications for abortion pill access nationwide